- Functional Brief

 The key outcomes of the Scoping Study will be a defined entertainment venue, the identification of a preferred site, including operating model, costs and delivery.

-The Scoping Study will also consider outcomes of community and stakeholder consultation.
+The Scoping Study will also consider outcomes of community and industry stakeholder consultation.

 It should be noted that the completion of this Study is not a commitment to the implementation of further works.
 Should a new entertainment venue project proceed, it is estimated that it would take at least 6 years to plan, design, and commission and construct a new venue.

 Council will update information about the progress of the Scoping Study and various project stages on this page towards mid - late 2021.
-This page will act as a platform to include key information and opportunities for community participation.
+Community and stakeholders will be invited to engage on the site analysis stage of this project.

 What sites are being considered for the new indoor entertainment venue?